SysKitTeam/docs-point/configuration/exclude-users-tasks.md

 * Access Review tasks
 * Lifecycle Management tasks
-* Security and Compliance Checks tasks
-* Policy-related tasks (for policies where task delegation is enabled)
+* Security and Compliance Checks tasks (for policies where task delegation is enabled)

 Take the following steps to set up your governance-excluded users: